 The transportation system connects households, services, suppliers, consumers, and workplaces.
 Investment in transportation infrastructure not only enhances these connections, but it can foster new development.
-Improving transportation provides other social and economic benefits as well, such as removing barriers that increase access to services and resources for disadvantaged populations.9 supporting community health and a resilient economy.
-Chapter 6, Advancing Multi-Modal Transportation provides detailed information on the Town's local and regional transportation networks.
+Improving transportation provides other social and economic benefits as well, such as removing barriers that increase access to services and resources for disadvantaged populations.

 Transportation infrastructure must be regularly updated to serve community needs.
 Recent improvements include Advance Transit shelters, the multi-use path along Lyme Road, and pedestrian-activated crossing lights.
-These should be compatible with accomplishing goals such as
+These should be compatible with accomplishing goals such as supporting community health and a resilient economy.
+Chapter 6,